Doel Nuclear Power Station

 News about Doel

 The nuclear power plants of Doel and Tihange attach great importance to the relationship with their surroundings.
 They have established consultation bodies to communicate with local representatives.
-Everyone who lives near the nuclear power plants, receives the community magazine Doelbewust / Tihange Contact.
+Everyone who lives near the nuclear power plant of Doel, receives the community magazine Doelbewust.

 View the news reports about Doel